Git-Ech0/Lucid/README.txt

+IMPORTANT: This project was not created using MeDo.

 The purpose of this extension is to provide internet users with disabilities an ease of usage to enhance their everyday browsing experience.
 Features include the following:

 REGULAR TOOLS: